.

-Our textbook collection contains more than 600 books and can be browsed by either discipline or publisher.
+Our textbook collection contains more than 900 books and can be browsed by either discipline or publisher.
 If you are looking for a particular textbook, search by author, discipline, or publisher.
-If that textbook is not currently supported, you can request that it be added to our expanding collection.

 Rules for Textbook Use

-WebAssign has partnered with leading textbook publishers to insert questions, exercises, problems, simulations, tutorials, and other materials into WebAssign's expanding library of questions.
-This content of the WebAssign library is known as the textbook collection.
+WebAssign has partnered with leading textbook publishers to insert questions, exercises, problems, simulations, tutorials, and other materials into WebAssign's expanding catalog of content.

 As an instructor, you may use the questions from a textbook as part of a normal WebAssign assignment provided the textbook has been adopted for the class.
-Any other use is prohibited by the publisher unless you have specific written permission.
+The publisher prohibits any other use unless you have specific written permission.

 Except in rare instances, WebAssign acknowledges that only one textbook can be adopted for a class.